neoswing/meshbest/README.md

 MeshBest produces a 2D colour map indicating different crystal zones found in the sample area.
 This map appears under the name **CrystalMesh.png** in the MeshBest working directory.
 Most of MeshBest output can be found in **MeshResults.json file**, in **['MeshBest']** partition of the dictionary.
-The dictionary is also returned by **classic()** method function.
+The dictionary is also returned by **simple()** method function.

 ### Best Positions

-If MeshBest detected less than 3 crystals in the sample area the output given is elliptic approximation of the crystals.
-If more crystals are detected then the output gives best positions and corresponding aperture choices for multicrystal data collection.
-The output array is returned in **['MeshBest']['BestPositions']** dictionary partition in base64 string format.
-The structure of the output array is independent of the case and is the following:
+For multicrystal MeshAndCollect experiment pipeline MeshBest does pre-analysis where estimates positions and appropriate beam sizes (depends on the available aperture sizes on the beamline) for collecting small wedges of data.The output array is returned in **['MeshBest']['BestPositions']** dictionary partition in base64 string format.
+The structure of the output array is the following:

 *    column 0: X coordinate of the centre
 *    column 1: Y coordinate of the centre